-You can participate in this European project when you are 16 years of age* or older at the day of signing the informed consent for biopsy taking.
-You have to have a confirmed diagnosis of CF and a rare genetic profile (see below: Is my genetic profile rare?).
-You also need to be able to make one visit to one of the participating hospitals to collect rectal biopsies for making your unique organoids.
-Also, if you will be selected for a clinical trial you will need to visit this hospital for probably 6-8 times.
+People with CF who were 16 years of age* or older at the day of signing the informed consent for biopsy taking were enrolled in this European project.
+They have a confirmed diagnosis of CF and a rare genetic profile (see below: Is my genetic profile rare?).
+They made one visit to one of the participating hospitals to collect rectal biopsies for making their unique organoids.
+Also, if they are selected for a clinical trial they will need to visit this hospital for probably 6-8 times.

 *18 years or older in some countries because of national laws